microsoft/aitour-customizing-microsoft-copilot/README.md

 4. The Presenter Notes folder is the train the trainer section.
 Here add any slide decks, demo videos, and other content as needed.
 This page has a rough layout to provide ideas but can be edited as needed.
 5. If you are taking advantage of the static front end site, edit the content in the _config.yml file as needed (specifically the title and description)
  -->
-# Developers' Guide to Customizing Microsoft Copilot
+# Developer's Guide to Customizing Microsoft Copilot
 ![image](https://github.com/user-attachments/assets/9f92c0df-7449-4aca-bd38-e4cec37789e2)